 The Energy Science and Engineering curriculum provides a sound background in basic sciences and their application to practical problems to address the complex and changing nature of the field.
 Course work includes the fundamentals of chemistry, computer science, engineering, geology, geophysics, mathematics, and physics.
 Applied courses cover aspects of energy resources engineering in fields like oil and gas recovery, geothermal engineering, carbon sequestration, clean coal and renewable energy.
 The curriculum emphasizes the fundamental aspects of fluid flow in the subsurface of the Earth.
 These principles apply to optimizing oil recovery from petroleum reservoirs and remediating contaminated groundwater systems.
 The program also has a strong interest in renewable energy, global climate change, and CO2 sequestration.

-The Energy Science and Engineering department offers degrees of MS or PhD in Energy Resources Engineering.
+The Energy Science and Engineering department offers degrees of MS or PhD in Energy Science and Engineering.

-Please refer to the Stanford Bulletin for Energy Resources Engineering course listings and requirements.
+Please refer to the Stanford Bulletin for Energy Science and Engineering course listings and requirements.